Greg Fonzo, Ph.D.

 VA Palo Alto Health Care System

-Greg Fonzo, Ph.D., is an assistant professor in the Department of Psychiatry and Behavioral Sciences.
+Greg Fonzo, Ph.D., is an assistant professor in the Department of Psychiatry and Behavioral Sciences and co-director of the Center for Psychedelic Research and Therapy at Dell Medical School.
 He is also a courtesy assistant professor in the Department of Psychology at The University of Texas at Austin.

 Fonzo graduated summa cum laude from the University of Georgia Honors Program in 2005 with a dual bachelor’s degree in biology and psychology.
 He received his doctorate in clinical psychology in 2013 from the San Diego State University/University of California, San Diego, Joint Doctoral Program.
 He completed his clinical internship at the Memphis Veterans Affairs Medical Center.

 Fonzo’s ultimate goal is to improve clinical care for individuals living with stress-related affective disorders by discovering how current treatments work, who is best suited to receive a particular treatment and why and designing novel mechanism-focused interventions targeted to engage specific brain circuits of interest.
 His vision is for every individual to receive an effective, individually tailored, biologically informed evidence-based treatment.